i-pi/i-pi/docs/src/tutorials.rst

 Firstly, when reading the input file the i-PI xml functions look for a :ref:`simulation` tag as a sign to start reading data.
-For those familiar with xml jargon, we have defined :ref:`simulation` as the root tag, so all the input data read in must start and end with a tag, as show below:
+For those familiar with xml jargon, we have defined :ref:`simulation` as the root tag, so all the input data read in must start and end with a tag, as shown below:

 .. code-block::

    <simulation> Input data here... </simulation>

-xml syntax requires a set of hierarchially nested tags, each of which contain data and/or more tags.
+xml syntax requires a set of hierarchically nested tags, each of which contain data and/or more tags.
 Also, i-PI itself requires certain tags to be present, and keeps track of which tags are supposed to be where.
-More information about which tags are available can be found in `input tags <input-tags.rst>`_, more information on xml syntax can be found in :ref:`ifilestructure`, and possible errors which can occur if the input file is not well formed can be found in the `troubleshooting section <troubleshooting.rst>`_.
+More information about which tags are available can be found in `input tags <input-tags.html>`_, more information on xml syntax can be found in :ref:`ifilestructure`, and possible errors which can occur if the input file is not well-formed can be found in the `troubleshooting section <troubleshooting.html>`_.

-For the sake of this first tutorial however, we will simply discuss the those tags which are needed for a single *NVT* equilibration run.
+For the sake of this first tutorial however, we will simply discuss those tags which are needed for a single *NVT* equilibration run.
 The most important tags are :ref:`initialize`, :ref:`ensemble`, :ref:`motion`, :ref:`dynamics`, “total_steps”, and :ref:`forces`.
-These correspond to the tag to initialize the atom configurations (initialize), the tag ensemble defines the properties of the statistical ensemble considered (like temperature and pressure).
-While motion contains everything regarding the motion of the atoms in general and allows to specify which type of computation is expected (dynamics, geometry optimization, etc.), the tag dynamics contains all the specifics relative to the molecular dynamics (such as the barostat, thermostat and the time step, whose total number is defined in the total_step tags.).
-In theory it would be possible to join many force with different way into the tag forces, even though each of those forces needs a force field socket (ffsocket tag) that specify who is in charge of computing the forces and sending them to i-PI.
+These correspond to the tag to initialize the atom configurations (initialize), the tag *ensemble* defines the properties of the statistical ensemble considered (like temperature and pressure).
+While *motion* contains everything regarding the motion of the atoms in general and allows to specify which type of computation is expected (dynamics, geometry optimization, etc.), the tag *dynamics* contains all the specifics relative to the molecular dynamics (such as the barostat, thermostat and the time step, whose total number is defined in the *total_step* tags.).
+In theory it would be possible to join many different forces into the tag *forces*.
+Each of the forces needs a force field socket (*ffsocket* tag) that specify who is in charge of computing the forces and sending them to i-PI.
 Note that the attribute “forcefield” of the :ref:`force` tag must correspond to the attribute “name” of one of the :ref:`ffsocket` tag.
 All the